Pine Mountain Settlement School

 Series 32: Object Collections

-WEAVING at Pine Mountain Settlement School GUIDE
+WEAVING Guide for Pine Mountain Settlement School

 The Weaving at Pine Mountain Settlement School GUIDE is an overview of this important craft as it was practiced at Pine Mountain Settlement School.
 It includes information about the early search for mountain weavings that brought Katherine Pettit to the homes of families in Eastern Kentucky and her later work at developing the craft of weaving and natural dyeing techniques at Pine Mountain School.
 Her interest in weaving as a viable livelihood for mountain homes led to a partnership with Fireside Industries, a craft sales strategy begun by Berea College that spread to many Appalachian settlement institutions.